-Kaye D. Sweetser, Ph.D., APR+M is an associate professor of public relations in the School of Journalism & Media Studies at San Diego State University.
+Kaye D. Sweetser, Ph.D., APR+M, Fellow PRSA is a professor of public relations in the School of Journalism & Media Studies at San Diego State University.
 She joined the JMS faculty in summer 2014, jumping right in to teach the summer session of the school’s master’s program for military public affairs officers.
 She’s like that.
 She gets things done.

 Kaye’s research focuses on social media.
 Sometimes she’s looking at it as a political communication tool from a PR perspective, and other times she’s investigating how public relations practitioners use social media.

 Kaye was a research fellow for the Society of New Communications Research from 2007-2008 and a teaching fellow in UGA’s Lilly Fellows program from 2007-2008.
 In 2011 Kaye was honored by the Richard B. Russell Undergraduate Teaching Award at UGA.
-She currently serves on the Universal Accreditation Board, and is the chair of its Research Work Group.
+She served on the Universal Accreditation Board from 2013-2013 as the chair of its Research Work Group.